Nuala McGovern

 Nuala McGovern is an Irish journalist and broadcaster working for the BBC.
 McGovern was the main presenter of Outside Source on the BBC World Service from 2014 to 2022.
 She presents Woman's Hour on BBC Radio 4 from Monday to Wednesday.

 Early life and education

 McGovern grew up in Drumcondra in Dublin, Ireland.
-Her father was a publican.
+Her father was Jim McGovern, a publican from Aughavas in County Leitrim.
 She is a graduate of University College Dublin, where she studied English and Italian.

 Early career

 After graduating from university she taught English in Italy for a period before moving to the United States after her sister made an application for a green card on her behalf.
 She got her start in broadcasting as a presenter and producer for Adrian Flannelly's radio show in New York, before joining WNYC.
 There, McGovern was a producer on The Brian Lehrer Show for nine years, where she was part of a Peabody Award-winning team.
 During this time she was also the founding producer of a spin-off show, Brian Lehrer Live: Where Web Video Meets the Issues.